89Q12/89Q12/README.md

 <h3>A list of things I do or want to do</h3>

-- 🔭 I’m currently working on [k8s-engine](ttps://github.com/89Q12/k8s-engine) and [MTB](https://github.com/89Q12/Mega-Transformers-bot), that will be able to reproduce my dev env everywhere I go
+- 🔭 I’m currently working on [k8s-engine](ttps://github.com/89Q12/k8s-engine)

 - 👯 I’m looking to possibly collaborate on [k8s-engine](ttps://github.com/89Q12/k8s-engine)